 SCAN SPONSOR + 3D PRINT: You will receive a 3D print derived from one of the project's scans, approximately 3 to 4 inches tall.
 You will own one of the ancient design's first-ever realizations in this new medium.
-You'll be named as a project sponsor, and as a sponsor of a scan of your choice, and you will receive the postcard update too.Estimated delivery:Ships within the US only
+You'll be named as a project sponsor, and as a sponsor of a scan of your choice, and you will receive the postcard update too.Estimated delivery:Only ships to: United States

 0 backers Limited (75 left of 75)

 SCAN SPONSOR + 3D PRINT (UK ONLY): Same as above, except only for backers in the UK.Estimated delivery: